 THE AWX-MANAGE UTILITY

-The awx-manage (formerly tower-manage) utility is used to access detailed internal information of Tower.
+The awx-manage utility is used to access detailed internal information of the controller.
 Commands for awx-manage should run as the awx or root user.

 Warning: Running awx-manage commands via playbook is not recommended or supported.